Master’s Degree Options

 Students can participate in research with a chosen faculty advisor in conjunction with their required coursework (8 courses).
-These research efforts culminate in a publication or other approved Master’s thesis written by the student.
+These research efforts culminate in a written report, publication, or approved Master’s thesis.
 Students are expected to complete the program in 1.5 to 2 years (3 or 4 academic terms).

 Students will focus on coursework in their degree (10 courses) and elect to not participate in research.
 Students may choose from previously approved course plans or create an individualized one tailored to their interests and goals.
 Students are expected to complete the program in 1.5 to 2 years (3 or 4 academic terms).

-Master of Science in Engineering (For current U-M students)
+Master of Science in Engineering (For current U-M students only)